-Competitors will be split into three divisions.
-Division I will be grades 3-4; division II will be
+Competitors will be split into two divisions.
+Division A will be grades 6 - 8; division B will be grades

 The tournament will consist of three rounds:

-Outside of PHSMT, Emma's helping organize another great event, HackPHS!
+Outside of PHSMT, Emma's helped organize another great event, hackPHS!

 Maiya's leading our sponsor relations efforts, reaching out to and ensuring that our sponsors get everything they need out of the event (and that the sponsors can help us make the event as good as it can be!).
 She's also helped write and test problems.